hsmalley/velvet-chains-ttrpg/obsidian-templates/companion.md

 ---

-## 🎭 Drama Resonance
+## 🎭 Hope & Strings Resonance

 How shared emotion converts to game effect.
-When does this bond generate or absorb Drama Points?
+When does this bond generate Hope dice, add Danger, award Strings, or invite scars?

-Translate those beats into Hope gains, Danger removal, or scar healing during Daggerheart play.
+Translate those beats into concrete Daggerheart outcomes (Hope boosts, Danger mitigation, scar healing, or new entanglements).

 ---